esignor/CCGR/README.md

 **Software configuration:**

-The code developed in “colouredFCGR” is in Python programming language version 3.9.
+The code developed in “coloredFCGR” is in Python programming language version 3.9.

 To compile the software correctly, installation of the following python libraries is required: pandas, matplotlib, scikit-learn, keras, and tensorflow.